Getting Started

 • Organizations panel: available client workspaces.

-• How this workspace is used: the basic operating sequence.
+• How this workspace is used: role-specific next steps for the signed-in user.

 If the user has access to one or more organizations, the first organization is selected automatically.
 If no organization is available: